Lloyds Banking Group

 On 17 September 2008, the BBC reported that HBOS was in takeover talks with Lloyds TSB, in response to a precipitous drop in HBOS's share price.[22]
 The talks concluded successfully that evening with a proposal to create a banking giant which would hold a third of UK mortgages.[23]
 An announcement was made on 18 September 2008.[24][25]

-On 19 November 2008, the new acquisition and government preference share purchase was agreed by Lloyds TSB shareholders.[28]
-HBOS shareholders overwhelming approved the deal on 12 December.[29]
-Lloyds TSB Group changed its name to Lloyds Banking Group upon completion of the takeover on 19 January 2009.[30]
+On 19 November 2008, the new acquisition and government preference share purchase was agreed by Lloyds TSB shareholders.[26]
+HBOS shareholders overwhelmingly approved the deal on 12 December.[27]
+Lloyds TSB Group changed its name to Lloyds Banking Group upon completion of the takeover on 19 January 2009.[28]

 On 12 February 2009, Eric Daniels, the CEO of the Group, was questioned about the banking crisis during a session of the Treasury Select Committee of the House of Commons.
 One of the key issues concerned Lloyds' takeover of HBOS and the amount of due diligence carried out before the acquisition.
 Daniels said that a company would always like to do more due diligence on another company, but there are legal limits on how much is possible before an actual acquisition.
 Losses were slightly more than the £10 billion originally identified by the due diligence owing to write-offs of property loans because of falling property prices and the lack of demand for it.
-The then-Chairman of Lloyds, Sir Victor Blank, said in August 2009 that losses had been "at the worst end of expectations", and that the Lloyds board was surprised by the speed at which the losses—which were caused by the unexpectedly sharp contraction of the world economy in late 2008 and early 2009—happened.[31]
-This position was confirmed by Archie Kane, a senior Lloyds executive in Scotland, in evidence to the Scottish parliament's economy committee in December 2009.[32]
+The then-Chairman of Lloyds, Sir Victor Blank, said in August 2009 that losses had been "at the worst end of expectations" and that the Lloyds board was surprised by the speed at which the losses—which were caused by the unexpectedly sharp contraction of the world economy in late 2008 and early 2009—happened.[29]
+This position was confirmed by Archie Kane, a senior Lloyds executive in Scotland, in evidence to the Scottish Parliament's economy committee in December 2009.[30]

 October 2008 to January 2009